Vida-1/reading-notes-102/README.md

 1. ##### Convert "I screwed it up!" to "Well, I found one way that won't work, now to try a different way!"
 2. ##### Convert "I really stink at this!" to "I'm not very adept at this, YET."
 3. ##### Convert "I give up!" to "I think I'll take two minutes to regroup and try again in a moment."

+***Notes on Text Editors**
+##### - Word Processors such as MS Word, and WordPerfect comprise one category of text editors.
+Another category would be code editors such as the simplistic NotePad and the more feature packed Microsoft Visual Studio.

+##### - Selection of a good code editor can greatly affect the efficiency of a software developer.
+Features such as code completion, syntax highlighting, and other extensions that bring additional functionality to bear such as real-time output preview can significantly reduce time lost on bug hunts, iteration, and resource referencing.